Techtonica/curriculum/career/roles-in-tech/technical-program-manager.md

 - Cloud TPM
 - UI/UX

-Perhaps the biggest **advantage** to being a **technical project manager** is having the ability to fill the communication gap between the development team and the business team.
+Perhaps the biggest **advantage** to being a **technical program manager** is having the ability to fill the communication gap between the development team and the business team.

 This can manifest itself in many ways: